NerminKarapandzic/Yumipizza-react-laravel/README.md

 ## State Management

-React/Redux used for state management on front-end.
+React/Redux used for state management.

 ## Routing